ArtsticH/ComfyUI_EasyKitHT_NodeAlignPro/README.md

 `Submit Usage Feedback`、`New Issue`、`Improve Code Logic`、`Fork & PR`、`Complete Multilingual Documents`、`Share Creative Workflows`

 ## 📜 License Agreement
 - This project uses the MIT License.
-The development idea is based on the secondary development of[ComfyUI-NodeAligner](https://github.com/Tenney95/ComfyUI-NodeAligner) and [ComfyUI-Align](https://github.com/Moooonet/ComfyUI-Align) ).
+The development idea is based on the secondary development of[ComfyUI-NodeAligner](https://github.com/Tenney95/ComfyUI-NodeAligner) and [ComfyUI-Align](https://github.com/Moooonet/ComfyUI-Align).
-- It mainly refactored the code and rewrote the UI, thus developing the lightweight`ComfyUI_EasyKitHT_NodeAlignPro`named`ComfyUI plugin`.
+- It mainly refactored the code and rewrote the UI, thus developing the lightweight[ComfyUI_EasyKitHT_NodeAlignPro](https://github.com/Tenney95/ComfyUI-NodeAligner)named`ComfyUI plugin`.
 - The core functions are: `Node Alignment`and`Node Coloring`.

 👨💻 This is a project developed by a designer in his spare time.
 Welcome to feedback on usage issues.